Hong Kong Engineers Week Carnival Concluded In Success

-(MENAFN- Media OutReach Newswire) Primary school students design their "Dream City" to unleash creativity and cultivate interest in engineering HONG KONG SAR - Media OutReach Newswire - 3 March 2024 - The annual flagship event "Hong Kong Engineers Week Carnival", organised by The Hong Kong Institution of Engineers (HKIE), successfully concluded today at the Harbourside Lawn, West Kowloon Cultural District.
+(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach Newswire - 3 March 2024 - The annual flagship event "Hong Kong Engineers Week Carnival", organised by The Hong Kong Institution of Engineers (HKIE), successfully concluded today at the Harbourside Lawn, West Kowloon Cultural District.
 The three-day carnival received an overwhelming response, attracting over 46,000 participants .
 The HKIE expresses great appreciation to the enthusiastic participation of the public and the unwavering support from sponsors and government departments.

 The Carnival with the theme "Be the Change" held its closing ceremony today.
 Ir Dr Barry LEE Chi Hong, the HKIE President, said in his speech, "We are delighted to have successfully organised the Carnival for the second consecutive years.
 Engineers have been contributing to society with their professionalism.
 There are 22 engineering disciplines, including building, civil, aircraft, electronics, environmental, fire and nuclear, and they all affect our daily lives.
 This event serves as a good start and we hope the public see the different sides of engineers.
 The HKIE will continue to collaborate with stakeholders to promote engineering profession and attract more young talents to join this meaningful work, together making contributions to the development of Hong Kong."